 Anyone can make this trap just about anywhere.
 If you have mice problem on your counter tops or just about anywhere with some height, this trap is genius.

 So as you can see here, you take an empty toilet paper roll and crease one side so it fits flat along the edge of a table or counter top.
-Balancing may be difficult at first, but that’s the concept to making this work.
-Once you find that sweet spot, place some peanut butter or some cracker crumbs at the end of the tube.
+Balancing may be difficult at first, but that's the concept to making this work.
+Once you find that sweet spot, place some peanut butter or some sort of mouse attractant at the end of the tube.
 The key is to making sure you have a tall enough bucket or bin below to where the mouse will fall as it reaches the end of the tube.
 Simple, cheap, and efficient.
-My kind of mouse trap.
+My kind of smart mouse trap.

-I came across this video a couple years ago while I was living in Baltimore City, Maryland and for as young as the kid may be or sound, he made an almost genius trap that worked great for us at our row home rental.
-The idea is the shoe box, looks like a shoe box.
+I came across this video a couple years ago while I was living in Baltimore City, Maryland and for as young as the kid may be or sound, he made one of the most genius rodent traps that worked great for us at our row home rental.
+The idea is the shoe box, well, looks like a shoe box.

 You cut a hole out of the top of the shoebox and tape two pieces of paper to form a trap door.
 We placed a little bit of cracker crumbs on our trapped doors with some peanut butter smeared very lightly to prevent it from weighing the door down and it worked great.